coky-t/owasp-mastg-ja/Document/0x06h-Testing-Platform-Interaction.md

 #### 動的解析

 -- TODO [Describe how to test for this issue by running and interacting with the app.
-This can include everything from simply monitoring network traffic or aspects of the app窶冱 behavior to code injection, debugging, instrumentation, etc.] --
+This can include everything from simply monitoring network traffic or aspects of the app's behavior to code injection, debugging, instrumentation, etc.] --

 #### 改善方法